rana2149/ActNetFormer/README.md

 # We will release the code soon!! #

-# ActNetFormer: Transformer-ResNet Hybrid Method for Semi-Supervised Action Recognition in Videos
+# ActNetFormer: Transformer-ResNet Hybrid Method for Semi-Supervised Action Recognition in Videos [ICPR 2024]

 ![My Image](assets/ICPR-24.png)